Pioneering theories across both physics and astronomy, Hawking is one of the most acclaimed astrophysicists of all time

 Throughout Hawking’s career, black holes have been a key area of his research.
 In 1976 he proposed that all information within a black hole disappears but, almost 30 years later, he recanted his previous theory and instead suggested that black holes may allow information to escape in jets.

-Five facts about Stephen Hawking
+Four facts about Stephen Hawking

 Hawking’s family were often described as eccentric, with dinner frequently seeing the family eating in silence while reading books.
 The family car was a London taxi and his parents also made fireworks in their greenhouse.